TheHive-Project/CortexDocs/analyzer_requirements.md

 The analyzer comes in only one flavor.

 #### Configuration
 None.
 The analyzer has no entry in the `config` section.
+It can be used out of the box.

 ### CuckooSandbox
 #### Description